 Her first book ‘Working the Cloud’ and companion website workingthecloud.biz is a collection of online tips, tricks and resources for small businesses, start-ups and entrepreneurs who want to get ahead online, and was published in March 2013.

-This year the ceremony will be held at the stunning The Brewery, Chiswell Street in London.
+This year’s ceremony will be held on Wednesday 19 November 2014 at the stunning The Brewery, Chiswell Street, London.

 19:30 - Dinner and ceremony